stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   `raw_data`:

-  `witness_signature`: signature for this block header from witness node.
+  `executive_signature`: signature for this block header from executive node.

  ```java
 message BlockHeader {